Tracking paper use and paper waste in the Learning Commons, Scholarly Commons and CITS labs yielded some staggering statistics.

 In environmental terms, how many trees?
 300 trees per academic year

-Simultaneously, 104 toner cartridges are used per academic year.
+Simultaneously, 104 toner cartridges were used per academic year.

 These numbers are large, but at least all that paper is going to good use, right?
 Student assignments, reports, homework . . .
 Unfortunately, a lot of paper winds up in the trash cans right in the labs and library.